Sophistication vs Logical Depth

-In this work $x,y,p,q$ is used for strings and $n,c$ for natural numbers. $|x|$ is the length of $x$. $\log n$ means $\lfloor \log_2 n \rfloor$.
-Turing machines are associated to partial functions $U$ that map pairs of strings to strings.
+For a string $x$, let $|x|$ be the length of $x$.
+For each Turing machine, we associate a partial function $U$ that maps pairs of strings to strings.
 We fix a reference Turing machine $U$ that is universal in the following sense: for any other machine $V$, there is a string $w_V$ such that $U(w_Vp,y) = V(p,y)$ if $V(p,y)$ is defined.
 If $y$ is the empty string we write $U(p)$ rather than $U(p,y)$.

 The {\em Kolmogorov complexity} of $x$ is defined as

 Note that changing the universal machine $U$ affects Kolmogorov complexity by less than an additive constant.